New boundary conditions in Einstein-scalar gravity in three dimensions: Asymptotic symmetries

 \section{Asymptotic symmetries}

 We study the asymptotic group of a broader set of solutions displaying fall-off conditions incorporating \eqref{confCM} with $q=1$.
 In order to analyze radiative boundary conditions and also compare with similar findings of standard asymptotically flat spacetimes at null infinity \cite{Barnich:2010eb,Barnich:2012aw}, we make use of a Weyl transformed version of the so-called Bondi-Metzner-Sachs (BMS) gauge \cite{Bondi:1962px,Sachs:1962zza}.

-This means that we focus on a family of spacetimes characterized by
+Before delving into the computations, it is important to mention that one can expect that the presence of a non-zero scalar field in the bulk to break the isometries of a given background.
+In this sense, the behavior of these symmetries has been explored in a holographic setting by considering the so-called ``generalized conformal structure'' \cite{Kanitscheider:2008kd}.
+Here, we are going to provide a complementary view of this structure from a purely gravitational perspective by analyzing the asymptotic symmetries preserved at the boundary $\rho=\infty$.
+As we will see below, studying the symmetries that only preserve asymptotic configurations reveals that they are, in fact, infinitely enhanced.